Cart

 Cylinder Head Math for Engine Performance

 Cylinder heads involve a lot more than just rocker arm ratios and valve spring installed heights.
-In this chapter I discuss formulas for converting combustion chamber volumes, exhaust to intake ratios, valve curtain area, port crosssectional area, and various other factors that affect the performance potential of any cylinder head.
+In this post, I discuss formulas for converting combustion chamber volumes, exhaust to intake ratios, valve curtain area, port crosssectional area, and various other factors that affect the performance potential of any cylinder head.
 You may see some new stuff here, but none of it is difficult, and you may actually find it fun to brainstorm various combinations that might apply to your particular performance project.

 Next to power adders, performance cylinder heads are the most powerful investment you can make.
 Take careful note of the formulas in this chapter.
 They will help you understand and evaluate the broad selection of cylinder heads available for your performance project.